drbaskin/drbaskin.github.io/teaching.markdown

 permalink: /teaching/
 ---

-I am teaching MATH 470 in Fall 2022.
-I am continuing to organize the graduate student writing groups; please contact me if you would like to join them.
+I am teaching MATH 622 (Differential Geometry I) in Fall 2022.
+Here are the [lecture notes]({{ site.url }}/assets/pdf/dgnotes.pdf)

+I am continuing to organize the graduate student writing groups;
+please contact me if you would like to join them.

 In the past I have taught the following courses at Texas A&amp;M:
 <ul class="paragraph-text">